The ANITA Anomalous Events and Axion Quark Nuggets

-The preference is determined by the initial sign of the $\theta$ field when the formation of the AQN starts.
-The direct consequence of this feature along with coherent $\cal{CP}$ violation in entire Universe is that the DM density, $\Omega_{\rm DM}$, and the visible density, $\Omega_{\rm visible}$, will automatically assume the same order of magnitude densities $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without any fine tuning.
-We refer to the original papers \cite{Liang:2016tqc,Ge:2017ttc,Ge:2017idw,Ge:2019voa} devoted to the specific questions related to the nugget's formation, generation of the baryon asymmetry, and survival pattern of the nuggets during the evolution in early Universe with its unfriendly environment.
+The preference is determined by the sign of the initial misalignment angle $\theta_0$ at the beginning of the AQN formation.
+Consequently, the dark and the visible matter densities will automatically assume the same order of magnitude, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$, without fine tuning.

+For the present studies, however, we take the agnostic viewpoint, and assume that such antimatter AQNs are present in our Universe today irrespective to their formation mechanism.
+This assumption is consistent with all presently available cosmological, astrophysical and terrestrial constraints as long as the average baryon charge of the nuggets is sufficiently large as we review below.

 One should emphasize that AQNs are absolutely stable configurations on cosmological scales.
-Furthermore, the antimatter which is hidden in form of the very dense nuggets is unavailable for annihilation unless the AQNs hit the stars or the planets.
+Furthermore, the antimatter which is hidden in form of the very dense nuggets is unavailable for annihilation unless the AQNs hit the stars, the planets, or interstellar medium.